 Reason #3 – Simplified Development Model

 One of the problems with today’s development toolchains for intelligent endpoint devices is that developers must work out of three separate toolchains:

 - The Cortex-M toolchain

 Working out of three different toolchains can create unnecessary complexity, drive up development time and even costs.

 With the Cortex-M55, the toolchains are completely integrated!
 This will result in lower system complexity and a simplified programmers’ model by bringing all the development under a single toolchain.
 One toolchain also means that costs can be better controlled, and there will be fewer integration issues.

 Reason #4 – Built-in Security with TrustZone

 An important piece to every IoT application is the need for security.
-The Cortex-M55 supports TrustZone, which creates a hardware-based isolation layer between a Secure execution environment and a Non secure execution environment.
-This allows developers to follow Platform Security Architecture (PSA) best practices and ensure that all the pieces are in place to secure their IoT application at the endpoint.
+The Cortex-M55 supports TrustZone, which creates a hardware-based isolation layer between a Secure execution environment and a Non-secure execution environment, as well as Trusted Firmware-M an open-source, industry-standard Root of Trust.
+This allows developers to achieve a number of the PSA Certified security goals and ensure that all the pieces are in place to a more secure foundation for their IoT endpoint application.

-Reason #5 – Integration with a micoNPU, the Ethos-U55
+Reason #5 – Integration with a microNPU, the Ethos-U55

 One of the most interesting reasons that the Cortex-M55 will help to transform the way that IoT devices are designed and built is that they can be integrated into Arm’s Ethos-U55 microNPU (micro neural processing unit).
 This new processor combined with the Cortex-M55 can improve machine learning performance by as much as 480x!